Shi Taifeng: Early life

+Political career

 He worked as the deputy party chief of Jin County, Hebei, before joining the research office of the Central Party School, then heading the Organization Department of the school.
-He spent about a year studying abroad at the University of Amsterdam in the Netherlands.
+He spent about a year studying abroad at the University of Amsterdam in the Netherlands in 1991.
 In July 2001, Shi was named vice president of the Central Party School.

 In 2008, Shi became a member of the Standing Committee of the National People's Congress, a member of the Law Committee of the NPC.
 In September 2010 he joined the provincial Party Standing Committee and became head of the Organization Department of the Jiangsu party organization.
 He subsequently was elevated to deputy party chief of Jiangsu province.
+In 2012, Shi elected alternate of the Central Committee of the CCP by the 18th CCP National Congress.

-In June 2014 he began serving concurrently as the party chief of Suzhou, an important city on the Yangtze River Delta and an area of high concentration for manufacturing and foreign investment.
+In June 2014 he began serving concurrently as the party secretary of Suzhou, an important city on the Yangtze River Delta and an area of high concentration for manufacturing and foreign investment.
 During this time it was said that Shi honed his credentials as 'first-in-charge' of a major city, in preparation for his taking higher office.
 In December 2015, after a series of consultative meetings, Shi Taifeng was elevated to acting Governor of Jiangsu province, replacing Li Xueyong, who retired due to age.
 He was duly confirmed as governor by a full session of the provincial People's Congress on January 28, 2016.

-In April 2017, Shi appointed as the Communist Party Secretary of the Ningxia Hui Autonomous Region.
+In April 2017, Shi was appointed the Party Secretary of Ningxia.

+In October 2019, Shi was appointed the Party Secretary of Inner Mongolia.
+During his tenure, Shi was in charge of the anti-corruption campaign in Inner Mongolia, with more than 60 senior local officials falling under him.
+In 2020, Shi also mandated some school subjects should be taught in Mandarin Chinese, rather than Mongolian, leading to the eruption of protests.
+In November 2020, amidst the protests, Shi visited Xilingol League, saying there was a "major problem" in the promotion of the use of the national curriculum and called on officials to reflect on their mistakes.

-In October 2019, Shi was appointed as the Communist Party Secretary of Inner Mongolia Autonomous Region.
-In May 2022, he was appointed as the president and party secretary of the Chinese Academy of Social Sciences, succeeding Xie Fuzhan.
+In May 2022, he was appointed the president and party secretary of the Chinese Academy of Social Sciences, succeeding Xie Fuzhan.

-Shi is an alternate member of the 18th Central Committee of the Chinese Communist Party.